|GS-II||Liberalism into national populism.|

 Economic Capital Framework

-Every year RBI transfer the surplus to government:
+Every year RBI transfer the surplus to the government:

 A significant part comes from RBI’s operations in financial markets: